hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 You can create a fully functional keyboard that has only a frame, no cover.
 This is good enough for prototyping.
 But in some cases you may need a cover.

-PC0 is not very helpful in this case, but there is a tool that can help you.
-When PC0 is enabled, You will find the **Regex Select** command in the **Select** panel.
-You can make a selection set by regex of the full path name of the entities.
+PC0 is not very helpful for making a cover, but there are some tools that can help you.
+With **Regex Select** command, you can make a F360 selection set by regex of the full path name of the entities.
 You can do Fill/Hole method manually with this tool, without using **Fill** / **Hole** commands.

 CAUTION: For a bug of Fusion 360, you cannot repeat **Search** now.
-If you failed to type right string in the first trial, press **Cancel** button and run **Regex Select** command again.
+If you failed to type right regex in the first trial, press **Cancel** button and run **Regex Select** command again.
+You will see 'Selection Set n' after **OK** button.
+You cannot name the created F360 selection set in the command dialog for the bug.
 The bug: <https://forums.autodesk.com/t5/fusion-360-api-and-scripts/selectionsets-add-doesn-t-work-when-the-entity-is-proxy/m-p/11914208>

+### 'Remove Undercut' command

+Covers should be assemblable with their frames.
+You will encounter undercuts by running 'Combine' command.
+They will make a cover impossible to assemble.
+To remove undercuts, run 'Remove Undercut' command, select surfaces and a cover body.

 ### 'Set Attribute' and 'Check Key Assembly' commands